post detail page top

 GAIL Building, Mumbai

-In view of this, model building bye-laws to mandate minimum energy standards for residential and commercial building complexes for formulation of draft National Sustainable Habitat parameters on energy efficiency had been framed and circulated by the MoUD to all states for their integration into the existing government orders.
+In view of this, model building bylaws to mandate minimum energy standards for residential and commercial building complexes for formulation of draft National Sustainable Habitat parameters on energy efficiency had been framed and circulated by the MoUD to all states for their integration into the existing government orders.
 Additionally, an addendum to the National Building Code 2005 has been finalized by including a chapter on sustainable building design namely “Approach to Sustainability”, so that it is adopted in all future constructions by including the same in the Schedule of Rates (SoR) of the Public Works Department/Construction Agencies.
-Simultaneously, amendment in the CPWD Schedule of Rates and Plinth Area Rates have been carried out to incorporated energy efficiency aspects.
+Simultaneously, amendments in the CPWD Schedule of Rates and Plinth Area Rates have been carried out to incorporate energy efficiency aspects.

 The notification of the ECBC in 22 states would cover 90 per cent of the area of infrastructure development in the country.